stanulilic/stanleyulili.com-old/_posts/2020-05-11-Introduction-to-synchronous-and-asynchronous-programming-with-callbacks-in-javascript.md

 data from API received
 ```

-If you `console.log(response)`, you will always get `undefined`
+If you `console.log(response)`, you will always get `undefined`.

 The function `getData()` run as evidenced by the logging of 'data from API received'.
-However, even though in the function we returned the 'browsers` array when it runs, it never returns the array.
+However, even though in the function we returned the `browsers` array when it runs, it never returns the array.

 Compare the code with the one without `setTimeout`.